Renewable energy in Ethiopia: Hydropower

 Hydropower Dams built in Ethiopia provided over 1,500 MW of capacity by 2010.
 The four largest dams were built between 2004 and 2010.
 Gilgel Gibe III added 1,870 MW in 2016.

-The Grand Ethiopian Renaissance Dam (GERD) will be one of the largest hydropower dams in Africa and among the largest in the world.
-When completed it will be able to generate 6,450 MW, almost triple Ethiopia's entire national capacity compared to 2010.
+The Grand Ethiopia Renaissance Dam (GERD), a key element of the country's energy expansion strategy, is expected to significantly increase the nation's energy capacity.
+With a planned capacity of 5,150 MW, GERD was 90% complete as of March 2023 and began producing 375 MW from one turbine in February 2022.
+This project is not solely focused on energy generation; it is also regarded as a potential contributor to industrialization and economic growth, with possibilities for electricity exports.
+Complementing GERD is the Koysha Hydropower Dam, which, once operational, will be the second-largest dam in Ethiopia with a capacity of 2,170 MW.

 Over 70% of the freshwater resources that Ethiopia has access to can be found at the Blue Nile River Basin.
-Here, three river systems, the Abbay (44%), Baro-Akobo (20%), and Tekeze (6%) provide the country with vital water resources.
+Here, three river systems, the Abbay (44%), Akobo River (20%), and Tekezé (6%) provide the country with vital water resources.
 Ethiopia's government is planning on tapping into this technology five-fold in the coming years.

 Egypt has expressed concerns that their water rights are being violated by these upstream dams but Ethiopia has no water treaty with Egypt.